 If you want to explore more of Poland than just the city of Krakow, it’s time to start thinking about the many wonderful day trips you can take!

-From painted villages and mountaintop castles to emerald green lakes, fast-growing cities and horrifying history, there is the perfect day trip from Krakow to suit every type of traveller – regardless of your budget!
+From painted villages and mountaintop castles to emerald green lakes, fast-growing cities and horrifying history, there is a day trip from Krakow to suit every type of traveller – regardless of your budget.

 On my first visit to Krakow I stayed in the city for five days and four nights.
 This meant that I had a couple of opportunities to break out of the city and take some day trips!
 I opted to visit Rzeszow and Zakopane, but it was so tricky narrowing down the many day trips available to just pick two.